chubbymaggie/fast/doc/options.md

      -s      Invoke srcSlice.
 This option turns on the -p option.

      -S      Invoke modified srcSlice to use the binary AST directly.

+     -v      Print the version of the build.

+     -w      Print the width of the AST.

+     -W <width> Transform the AST to tree with limited `width` by introducing intermedate NOP nodes.

      -x      Print the XML output from textual protobuf.
 This option turns on the -d option.